Brendan O'Connor (media personality): "Who's in the House" and Don't Feed the Gondolas

-Initially, O'Connor attempted to become a comedian and was also a singer in a number of bands while still a student at UCC, but with limited success, including the band that eventually became The Frank and Walters.
+Initially, O'Connor attempted to become a comedian and was also a singer in a number of bands while still a student at UCC, but with limited success, including the band that eventually became the Frank and Walters.
 He moved to Dublin in the mid-1990s.
 Soon after this, he started freelance work with the Sunday Independent, one of Ireland's best-selling newspapers.
 At the same time he also performed a comedy routine at a well-known Dublin venue.
 He was noticed by TV producers from RTÉ and joined Don't Feed the Gondolas, a comedy television programme broadcast by RTÉ that ran for four seasons.
 O'Connor was one of the team captains on the panel, and after 2 seasons took over as host.

-O'Connor, as a member of the band Fr Brian & The Fun Loving Cardinals, produced a single, "Who's in the House?", which spent 12 weeks in the Irish Singles Chart, peaking at number 3.
+O'Connor, as a member of the band Fr Brian & the Fun Loving Cardinals, produced the single "Who's in the House", which spent 12 weeks on the Irish Singles Chart, peaking at number 3.
 The song was a novelty number that played on the popularity of the TV series Father Ted.
 O'Connor sang it while dressed as a trendy Roman Catholic priest (Fr Brian) and it featured such lines as: